vineelko/patina/docs/src/dxe_core/dispatcher.md

 ### Summary

-The Rust DXE Core opts to require a programatically accurate evaluation of author-declared dependencies rather than a "predictable" order that is more susceptible to error and assumptions built around that order that result in rigid code.
+The Patina DXE Core opts to require a programatically accurate evaluation of author-declared dependencies rather than a "predictable" order that is more susceptible to error and assumptions built around that order that result in rigid code.
 Libraries and drivers should declare their dependencies correctly so that platforms can quickly and easily integrate their code into larger systems.